-At the Annual Meeting of Stockholders on May 24, 2017, 91.5% of the shares represented and entitled to vote at the Annual Meeting were voted to approve the compensation of the Company's Named Executive Officers, as discussed and disclosed in the 2017 Proxy Statement.
-In considering the results of this advisory vote on executive compensation, the Committee concluded that the compensation paid to our named executive officers and the Company's overall pay practices enjoy strong stockholder support.
+At the Annual Meeting of Stockholders on May 23, 2018, 93.3% of the shares represented and entitled to vote at the Annual Meeting were voted to approve the compensation of the Company's Named Executive Officers, as discussed and disclosed in the 2018 Proxy Statement.
+In considering the results of this advisory vote on executive compensation, the Committee concluded that the compensation paid to our Named Executive Officers and the Company's overall pay practices enjoy strong stockholder support.
 Going forward, future advisory votes on executive compensation, including the vote on the executive compensation described in this Proxy Statement will serve as an additional tool to guide the Board and the Committee in evaluating the alignment of the Company's executive compensation program with the interests of the Company and its stockholders.

 At the Annual Meeting of Stockholders on May 24, 2017, our stockholders expressed a preference that advisory votes on executive compensation occur every year.
 Consistent with this preference, the Board has implemented an advisory vote on executive compensation once every year.
 The next required vote on the frequency of stockholder votes will occur at the 2023 Annual Meeting of Stockholders.

-See Proposal 3 in this Proxy Statement.
+2019 Proxy Statement